grettke/help/help.md

 In it:

 -   𝕊 refers to any language in the family.
-    -   ℝ is what I'm interested in.
+    -   ℝ is what I&rsquo;m interested in.
 -   First 2.5 pages do some nice expectation-setting.
 -   Generally seems like a highly rich development environment with support for editing, debugging, and support with everything that you would expect from